talkable/talkable-docs/source/advanced_features.rst

      - Issue single and multi-use coupons automatically for your campaigns

    * - :ref:`Convert static copy into Localization <advanced_features/converting_into_localization>`
-     - Convert all static languange into a customizable copy that's easy to AB test.
+     - Convert all static languange into a customizable copy that’s easy to AB test.

    * - :ref:`Email encryption <advanced_features/email_encryption>`